TeaPearce/Random_Walks_in_Massive_Graphs/README.md

 <img width="500" alt="portfolio_view" src="rand_walk_visual_1.png">

-_graph of the algorithm figuring out how many edges exist in a massive graph, x axis shows subsquent returns of the random walk_
+_Progress of the algorithm figuring out how many edges exist in a massive graph (y axis), x axis shows subsquent returns of the random walk.
+The graph used is a portion of the www as it existed in 2002 ([https://snap.stanford.edu/data/web-Google.html](https://snap.stanford.edu/data/web-Google.html))._

 ## An analogy

 <img width="500" src="city_aerial_01.jpg">

 Imagine you're dropped into a city.
 You have no idea where you are, no map, and your task is to estimate how many junctions there are in the entire city.
 You mark your start point so you will know when you return to it, and you set off for a walk.
 Every time you reach a junction, you flip a coin to decide which direction to follow.
 Eventually, after some time, you will return to the point you started.
 Great.
 Now repeat this many times.
 And some more.
 Average those results.
 Now you reason that the larger a city you're in, the longer the time before returns.

-So now you just have to figure out the math linking the two things...
+So now you just have to figure out an efficient way to sample return times, and the math linking the two things...

 ## Papers